dfelinto/blender-manual/manual/animation/armatures/properties/bone_groups.rst

 You can assign a "color theme" to a group (each bone will have these colors).
 Remember you have to enable the *Colors* checkbox (*Display* panel) to see these colors.

-Bone Color Set
+Color Set
    A select menu.

-   - *Default Colors*: The default (gray) colors.
+   :Default Colors: The default (gray) colors.
-   - *nn* - *Theme Color Set*: One of the twenty Blender presets by the theme.
+   :*nn* - Theme Color Set: One of the twenty Blender presets by the theme.
-   - *Custom Set*: A custom set of colors, which is specific to each group.
+   :Custom Set: A custom set of colors, which is specific to each group.

-Normal
+Regular
    The first color field is the color of unselected bones.
-Selected
+Select
    The second color field is the outline color of selected bones.
 Active
    The third color field is the outline color of the active bone.